Gabe Zimmerman Triple CrownThursday, May 29, 2014 /

 475 N. Granada Ave.
 Call 520-622-3000 ext.
 808

 2) Want an upscale resort?
-Check out our friends at the JW Marriott Starr Pass for the special resort rate of $129 a night; the Marriott Starr Pass is a few miles from Downtown in the midst of the Tucson Mountains.
+Check out our friends at the JW Marriott Starr Pass for a special resort rate; the Marriott Starr Pass is a few miles from Downtown in the midst of the Tucson Mountains.
 Click here.

 3) Want a romantic bed and breakfast steps from the starting line?
 Check out the Royal Elizabeth and tell ‘em you’re with the race.
 Click here.